-Use the free pattern and the tutorial to make this classic poinsettia ornament for a traditional red and green holiday home decor.
+Use the free poinsettia pattern and the tutorial to make this classic poinsettia ornament for a traditional red and green holiday home decor.
 It only requires a few stitches (or none at all if you do a no-sew poinsettia!)
-The free template comes together with 13 other free templates to help you make your own diy holiday decorations.
-Download them all!

 This large poinsettia ornament is great for decorating a classic holiday tree.
-The traditional red and green will give you a great starting point for your diy holiday decorations.
+The traditional red and green will give you a great starting point for your diy holiday decorations, and you can mix and match with our other ornament patterns, like this cute mitten ornament, these tiny tree ornaments, or the popular origami fabric ornament.

 And it gets even better: you can use this ornament - no adjustments needed - as a table centerpiece.
 Just place a few of them on a tray and add a few spruce branches.
 Done!
 And you've got instant holiday room makeover if you stitch a few onto your pillow covers.
 Hello, my beautiful home!

-I know there are some readers among you who'd sometimes prefer a no-sew project, too.
+I know some readers among you who would sometimes prefer a no-sew project, too.
 This is where I was thinking of you, folks!
-This easy poinsettia ornament requires really just a few stitches - and if you'd like to skip those too, feel free to use your glue gun instead of the needle and thread.
+This easy poinsettia ornament requires just a few stitches - and if you'd like to skip those too, feel free to use the free poinsettia template with a hot glue gun instead of the needle and thread.
 Really, you can!

 I seem to be no good with a glue gun (you don't want to see how messy I get with one!!!), so I'm not showing you a no-sew version.
 But there is hardly a better suitable holiday sewing project than this one.
 Go ahead!